PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 11:06:32
+Last updated: 2024-04-05 11:07:06
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: Ravonna: "You really believe in this Loki variant?"
+Mobius: "Luckily, he believes in himself enough for the both of us." - Mobius M. Mobius